It’s a common question to hear divers ask: Should you dive in Cabo San Lucas or La Paz?

 The facts are this; The same wildlife can exist and travel around in each area.
 Wildlife also travels!

-Here are a table withe the common marine life sighting in Cabo San Lucas compared to La Paz.
+Here is a table with the common marine life sightings in Cabo San Lucas compared to La Paz.

 Marine life : Cabo San Lucas VS La Paz